gitcoinco/web/docs/RUNNING_REMOTELY.md

 You’ll be prompted to enter and verify a password to access your machine remotely.
 The password must be between six and eight characters long.

-Once you verify the password, you’ll have the option to create a a view-only password.
+Once you verify the password, you’ll have the option to create a view-only password.
 This is not required and for our purposes, not necessary.

 The VNC server needs to know which commands to execute when it starts up.
 Specifically, VNC needs to know which graphical desktop it should connect to.